Discover Bhutan on a tailor-made trip

 Bhutan Highlights

-Bhutan's most essential private journey — Thimphu's dzongs and traditional markets, the riverside Punakha fortress, and the iconic hike to Paro Taktsang — the Tiger's Nest monastery, perched at 3,120 metres above the Paro Valley.
+Bhutan's most essential private tour— Thimphu's dzongs and traditional markets, the riverside Punakha fortress, and the iconic hike to Paro Taktsang — the Tiger's Nest monastery, perched at 3,120 metres above the Paro Valley.
 Unhurried, intimate, and unforgettable.

 08 days from on request*